lyokha/rust-s3-async-ffi/README.md

 code written in C or C++.
 Internally, *librusts3asyncffi.so* spawns asynchronous tasks running functions *put_object_stream()* and *get_object_to_writer()* from crate *rust-s3*.
 The tasks are driven by associated pairs of connected Unix sockets.
-The client side of a pair is supposed for passing to the client side of an application as a raw file descriptor.
+The client side of a pair is supposed to be passed to the client side of an application as a raw file descriptor and act as an asynchronous event mediator between the application code and the Rust core of *rust-s3*.

 Tests
 -----